 LinkedIn Headshot Photo Size

 LinkedIn outlines its LinkedIn profile photo requirements online.
 To summarize them, the maximum file size is 8 MB.
-It should be a pixel size between 400 x 400 to 7,680 (w) x 4,320 (h).
+It should be a pixel size between 400 x 400 at a minimum, to 7,680 (w) x 4,320 (h).
 They also specify to use either a PNG or JPEG file.

-However, there are at least three other things to consider for a LinkedIn or corporate headshot.
-They involve making sure you use a professionally taken photo to avoid the pitfalls that can happen if you don’t.
+However, there are at least three other things to consider for a LinkedIn or a corporate headshot.
+They involve making sure you use a professionally taken photo to avoid the pitfalls that can happen if you do not.
+LinkedIn also recommends using a professional photographer for this.
+It is well understood by recruiters that smartphone shots or selfies are poor taste professionally.

 Twitter Profile Photo Size